influxdata/docs-v2/content/influxdb/v2.1/notebooks/clean-data.md

     **noaa** bucket.

 ## Continuously run a notebook
-To write continuously run your notebook, normalize data, and write it to a bucket, Export the notebook as a task:
+To continuously run your notebook, export the notebook as a task:

 1. Click {{% icon "notebook-add-cell" %}} to add a new cell and then select **{{% caps %}}Task{{% /caps %}}**.